eliotwycoff/proofreading/README.md

 ### Proofreading Workflow

 1. Contact us by email or WeChat, and include an MS Word copy of your paper.
 2. We will make revisions to your paper using Track Changes.
-As a rule of thumb, we will not change your voice, but we _will_ correct grammar, syntax and spelling mistakes.
+We will not change your voice, but we _will_ correct grammar, syntax and spelling mistakes.
 3. If you have any questions about the revisions, we will happily answer them and make further minor adjustments, as necessary.

 ### Payment

-We charge USD $25 per thousand English words (as counted by MS Word) and can accept payment in US dollars or Chinese yuan.
+We charge USD $25 per thousand English words and can accept payment in US dollars or Chinese yuan.

 ### Contact Us

 Have any questions?
 Send us an email at (EMAIL ADDRESS).